 Members Restoration of a Company

-A company can be Struck Off the register of companies by the Registrar of Companies under the following circumstances:
+A company can be Struck Off by the Registrar of Companies under the following circumstances:

 - Company has failed to file an annual return